CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

           (a completely defined element of the base matching the bottom of the sides) (an element of the interval, "pointing up")

-For some inscrutable reason, the definition used in the Cubical library is actually diagonally flipped to this (which we can achieve by exchanging the two interval arguments.)
+For reasons that will become clear later, we will orient our `doubleCompPath-filler`{.Agda}
+in a diagonally flipped way.
                q
           y - - - > z
           ^         ^